Pasrur

-It is located at 32°16'0N 74°40'0E with an altitude of 238 metres (784 feet).
+Other important places in Pasrur Tehsil are Badyana, Chawinda, Chaubara, Kingra, Sabz Peer, Chichharwali and Dhodha.

+It was founded during the reign of Mughal emperor Babur by a Jatt called Chaudhry Matika Bajwa.
 Nearby are the remains of a bridge built by Shah Daula.

+During the 2025 India–Pakistan conflict, as a part of Operation Sindoor, India claimed it had conducted air and missile strikes on Pakistani military radar installations in Pasrur on 10 May 2025.

 British era

 During British rule, Pasrur became the headquarters of Pasrur Tehsil.
 The town (which lies 18 miles south of the district capital Sialkot) lies on the Sialkot to Amritsar road.
 The population in 1901 was 8,335.
-The trade of Pasrur has become very decayed, partly through the opening of the North-Western Railway and partly on account of the octroi duties which have diverted trade to the neighboring village of Saukin Wind.
-Hand-printed cotton stuffs were the only manufacture of importance.
+The trade of Pasrur became very decayed, partly through the opening of the North-Western Railway and partly on account of the octroi duties which diverted trade to the neighboring village of Saukin Wind.
+Hand-printed cotton stuff were the only manufacture of importance.